THIS BOOK IN FIVE MINUTES

 Part II.
 Fixes

-- After selecting their 1st choice for each office, voters may also select a 2nd, 3rd, and additional choices for as many names as appear on the ballot.
+- After selecting their 1st choice for each office, voters may also select a 2nd and a 3rd choice.

 - Eliminate legal preferences for the two-party system.
-We propose repealing all laws which mention or favor political parties.
+Repeal all laws which mention or favor political parties.

 - Political parties will still exist.
 They can hold meetings, caucuses, and conventions at their own expense.
 They can endorse candidates and adopt platforms.
 But no party or group has a legal advantage over any other party or independent candidate.